Incredible Picture Books That Cultivate Friendship in the Classroom

 The Day You Begin by Jacqueline Woodson

-The first of three picture books about friendships by Jacqueline Woodson.
+The first of three picture books about friendship by Jacqueline Woodson.
 The Day You Begin sheds light on the importance of sharing our personal stories, expressing that we all sometimes feel like outsiders.
 Yet, it's this courage to be ourselves that truly connects us.

 Each Kindness by Jacqueline Woodson

-The second of three picture books about friendships by Jacqueline Woodson.
+The second of three picture books about friendship by Jacqueline Woodson.
 Chloe and her friends have been excluding the new girl Maya.
 When her teacher does a lesson on kindness, Chloe reflects on her behaviour and regrets “each kindness I had never shown.”

 Emmett and Caleb by Karen Hottois